Corporate Liability For Employees’ Negligent Driving

 • The negligent driver was driving for a purpose that would in some way benefit the employer.

 Courts have recognized possible defenses posed by companies trying to avoid responsibility.
-Common defenses are that the driver was on a “detour” or “frolic.”
-The court must determine whether or not a driver was really acting within the scope of employment.
-A detour is a slight deviation from the employer instructions.
-A frolic is when the employee acts on his own and is not acting on behalf of the employer.
+Common defenses include the driver being on a “detour” or “frolic.”
+The court must determine whether a driver was acting within the scope of employment.
+A detour is a slight deviation from the employer’s instructions.
+A frolic is when the employee acts on his own and does not act on the employer’s behalf.

 Even if an employer succeeds in proving the employee was not acting within the scope of employment, employers may still be liable if you can prove they were negligent in hiring the employee.
 Employers are also responsible for adequately training their employees and supervising them.
 If you can prove the employer failed in its training or supervision, you may still be able to collect for your damages against the employer even if the employee was not driving within the scope of his or her employment.

 An example of negligent hiring is if the employee, in the example of taking potential clients for dinner and drinks, stops on the way home for more drinks.
 On the way home from the second stop, the employee is involved in an accident and charged with his third DUI.
-The employer may be liable for the accident since it was negligent to hire someone in that position who had a history of DUIs.
+The employer may be liable for the accident since hiring someone in that position with a history of DUIs was negligent.

 Free Case Consultation